 Don’t wait until you get your diploma to engage with your alumni community.
 The College Alumni Programs office of the Harvard Alumni Association (HAA) plans events throughout the year to engage undergraduate students at Harvard College with members of their alumni community.
 We hope you’ll join us for one of these opportunities!

 Convocation welcomes the incoming first-year students to Harvard College, providing them with an understanding of the values, history, and traditions of the institution.

-Prior to the ceremony, alumni marshals and proctors lead a procession of students, faculty deans, faculty, and University leaders into Tercentenary Theatre for the program.
-During the procession, first-year students also receive their class pins, which they proudly display during the ceremony and throughout events during their time at and after Harvard College.
+Prior to the ceremony, first-year students and alumni volunteers will process into Tercentenary Theatre for the program.
+During the procession, first-year students also receive their class pins from the alumni, which they proudly display during the ceremony and throughout events during their time at and after Harvard College.

 Alumni Coffee Chats

 The Alumni Coffee Chats program is designed to connect undergraduate students with alumni over conversation.
 Students are encouraged to reach out to alumni in the Career Network in the HAA Alumni Directory and on the Mignone Center for Career Success' Firsthand Advisers platform during Flash Mentoring Month in January to set up informal meetings with alumni.
 This is a great opportunity to get career advice on different pathways, strengthen your informational interviewing skills, expand your support network as you consider opportunities beyond Harvard, learn about their student and alumni life experience, and more!
 While January is a great time to set up Coffee Chats, note that you have access to these platforms to connect with alumni year-round and can reach out them at any time.

 Senior Thesis Study Break Dinner